webbgroup/certified-aws-solutions-architect-associate/5-other-services/containers.md

 - Kubernetes is an open-source system for automatic deployment, scaling and management of containerized applications
 - It is an alternative to ECS having a different API
 - EKS supports EC2 if we want to deploy worker nodes or Fargate to deploy serverless containers
+- Kubernetes is cloud agnostic (can be used in any cloud - Azure, GCP...)